 Individuals have various rights under the GDPR to access and understand personal data about them held by LM, and in some cases ask for it to be erased or amended or have it transferred to others, or for MIP to stop processing it but subject to certain exemptions and limitations.

 Any individual wishing to access or amend their personal data or wishing it to be transferred to another person or organisation, or who has some other objection to how their personal data is used, should put their request in writing to the Executive Director.

-MIP will be better able to respond quickly to smaller, targeted requests for information.
-If the request for information is manifestly excessive or similar to previous requests, MIP may ask you to reconsider, or require a proportionate fee (but only where the GDPR allows it).
+LM will be better able to respond quickly to smaller, targeted requests for information.
+If the request for information is manifestly excessive or similar to previous requests, LM may ask you to reconsider, or require a proportionate fee (but only where the GDPR allows it).

 For more information about your rights, please see the EU GDPR portal.

 You should be aware that the right of access is limited to your own personal data, and certain data is exempt from the right of access.
 This will include information which identifies other individuals, or information which is subject to legal privilege (for example legal advice given to or sought by MIP, or documents prepared in connection with a legal action).

 LM is also not required to disclose any student scripts, provide or other test marks ahead of any ordinary publication, nor share any confidential reference given by MIP itself for the purposes of the education, training or employment of any individual.

 You may have heard of the "right to be forgotten".
 However, we will sometimes have compelling reasons to refuse specific requests to amend, delete or stop processing your personal data: for example, a legal requirement, or where it falls within a legitimate interest identified in this Privacy .
 All such requests will be considered on their own merits.